gregorio-project/gregorio/CONTRIBUTING.md

 The code uses two spaces for indentation.
 The C code follows the [GNU coding standards](https://www.gnu.org/prep/standards/html_node/Writing-C.html).

-Use indent on your code before commiting it, with the `.indent.pro` file in repository's root folder.
+Use indent on your code before commiting it, with the `.indent.pro` file in repository's root folder: run `indent path/to/my/file.c` from the root directory.

 ### Tests